adamhjk/community-compact/COMMUNITY-COMPACT.md

 ## Distribution License

-[BUSINESS] will create and maintain the communities official distributions of the [SOFTWARE].
-As part of the creation of a business to sustain the community, [BUSINESS] will have separate licensing terms for use of it's distribution of the [SOFTWARE].
+[BUSINESS] will create and maintain the community's official distributions of the [SOFTWARE].
+As part of the creation of a business to sustain the community, [BUSINESS] will have separate licensing terms for use of its distribution of the [SOFTWARE].

 This is to ensure [BUSINESS] has a viable option for monetization of the